PouyaPouryaie/gitdemo/readme.md

-hello
+# Git Learning

-I am learning git
+this doc use for learn basic command in git & gitHub

-in readme3.md, i write command and add note about that
+**if you are want seen command open readme3.md, this file write have command and add note about that**